-The Finnish-American architect, Eero Saarinen’s architectural legacy, his design philosophies, and thinking were way ahead of his time.
+The Finnish-American architect, Eero Saarinen’s architectural legacy, design philosophies, and thinking were way ahead of his time.
 His works pushed the established boundaries of modernism and introduced sculptural forms and visual drama unknown in earlier years.
-He cared about what images of buildings evoked, what they felt-like.
+He cared about what images of buildings evoked, what they felt like.
 He wanted to create buildings that would engage emotionally – that was something different from what was going on with modernism in the 50s.
-Today, Saarinen is considered as one of the masters of American 20th-century architecture.
+Today, Saarinen is considered one of the masters of American 20th-century architecture.

 Saarinen was born in Finland on August 20, 1910, to famous architect Eliel Saarinen and textile designer and sculptor Loja Saarinen.
 Following the family footsteps, Eero moved to Paris where he studied sculpture at the end of the 1920s, and he then went on to study architecture at Yale University, from which he graduated in 1934.
 A few years after graduating, he returned to the United States in 1936 and joined his father’s architecture practice, Saarinen Swansen and Associates.
 During his long association with the firm, Saarinen designed many important buildings that included the Crow Island School in Winnetka, Illinois, one of the earliest works of Saarinen to receive international acclaim.
-In 1950, after his father’s demise in 1950, Saarinen founded his firm, Eero Saarinen and Associates.
+In 1950, after his father’s demise 1950, Saarinen founded his firm, Eero Saarinen and Associates.
 His first major work was the General Motors Technical Center in Warren, Michigan.
-The Tech Center received architectural accolades and was described as the ‘Industrial Versailles’ for the scale and visual splendor.
+The Tech Center received architectural accolades and was described as the ‘Industrial Versailles’ for its scale and visual splendor.
 In his short career, Saarinen had designed some of the most incredible buildings known today.
-His best known architectural design includes the Miller House in Columbus, the Gateway Arch in St. Louis, Missouri, the North Christian Church in Columbus, and the Dulles International Airport on the outskirts of Washington D.C.
+His best-known architectural design includes the Miller House in Columbus, the Gateway Arch in St. Louis, Missouri, the North Christian Church in Columbus, and the Dulles International Airport on the outskirts of Washington D.C.

 Saarinen designed very few residential projects, and Miller’s house is one of them.
 Designed for the industrialist J.Irwin Miller and his wife Xenia, the house epitomizes the modernist aesthetic with a seamless blend of Saarinen’s steel and glass composition.
 The special element of the house is the central space with a sunken conversation pit, a courtyard of sorts inside the building.
 The house landscape is designed by architect Dan Kiley, who was picked by Saarinen to work with him on this project.
 Kiley’s approach was to take those interior rooms and to extend into the landscape and create outdoor rooms that diminished the distinctions between interior and exterior.
 To have three great designers putting together for one project; Saarinen for the residence commission, Alexander Girard for the interiors, and Kiley for the landscape masterpiece was the rarest rare thing to happen.